-A more comprehensive approach than the previous ones is the use of an IDE (an Integrated Development Environment).
+A more comprehensive approach than the previous ones is to use an IDE (an Integrated Development Environment).
 These editors provide a work environment on which to develop your Python code.
 They are rich in tools that make developers' lives easier, especially when debugging.
-In the following sections, you will see in detail what IDEs are currently available.
+In the following sections, you see in detail which IDEs are currently available.